atisharma/atisharma.github.io/publications.md

 model.
 Recent theory is applied to reduce the controller order significantly whilst guaranteeing a priori bounds on the robust stability and performance.
-The controller is shown to successfully track reference signals that dictate the plasma\'s shape, position and current.
+The controller is shown to successfully track reference signals that dictate the plasma's shape, position and current.
 The tests used to verify this were carried out on linear and nonlinear models.
 </div>